 You will need the following herbs and spices:

 HOW TO MAKE POULTRY SEASONING?

-Measure out all your herbs and spices, mix them together and store them in an airtight container with a tight lid.
-Below are the amounts you will need of each herb and spice.
+Measure out all your herbs and spices, mix them together, and store them in an airtight container with a tight lid.
+Below are the amounts you will need for each herb and spice.